Buxton’s homer spoils Berríos’ return; Twins beat Jays 3-1

 Blue Jays: RHP Joakim Soria was reinstated from the family medical emergency list.
 RHP Thomas Hatch, who was injured in Friday’s game, was placed on the 10-day injured list with right hamstring tendonitis. … INF Santiago Espinal was reinstated from the 10-day injured list.
 INF Kevin Smith was optioned to Triple-A.

 Twins: OF Max Kepler was out of the lineup as he deals with an illness unrelated to COVID-19.
-Manager Rocco Baldelli said Kepler could possibly miss Saturday’s game as well.
+Baldelli said Kepler could possibly miss Saturday’s game as well. … Baldelli said RHP Joe Ryan will go on the family bereavement list.
+Ryan left the team Friday to travel to San Francisco to deal with a family-related matter.

 UP NEXT